andreujuanc/TakoDeploy/README.md

 ## Restrictions
  - For now only Sql Server is tested
  - Your script cannot contain USE [database] statements

+## TODO:
+ - Code more tests
+ - Implement more providers
+ - Options and settings?
+ - Save a document as Source Document, so no scripts are saved in it.
+ - Add more info after deployment is done.
+ - Theme selector?
+C:

 ## Download the latest version
 https://github.com/andreujuanc/TakoDeploy/releases/latest